ocairncross/hpc-docs/guides/Bunya-Python-Guide.md

 Putty (Windows), Terminal (Mac), or VS Code.

 ### The Jupyter Interface
-Jupyter Labs or Notebook is a simple interactive interface available via Bunya's [On Demand](guides/OnDemand-Guide.md)
+Jupyter Labs or Notebook is a simple interactive interface available via Bunya's [On Demand](OnDemand-Guide.md) guide.

 Several ways to interact with Bunya.
 These are the methods important to Python users: